rayduck/pnohty/README.md

 - Vim navigation layer, activated with the right thumb and pinky on home positions.
 - Leaves 12 keys unassigned for your favourite shortcuts.
 4 of these positions are quite nice.

+## Quick start: ease into it

+- `_` is on the right middle finger, typable with one hand on the NUM layer.
+Underscore is the most frequent symbol, just like E is the most frequent letter.
+- `-` is above `_` (or that underscore is under it), typed with extended middle finger.
+- Parentheses, square and angle brackets, as well as curly braces are all in the middle column.
+- `( )` are on the left ring and middle fingers. associated symbols `:` and `*` sit just beside it.
+- On the right hand, there are the quotes `'`(on SYM) and `"` (on NUM).
+The semicolon rests on the pinky.
+- Equal `=` is on the key I, think **I**dentity
+- Vim navigation layer is actuated by thumb on NUM and pinky on O (their home positions!).
+"HJKL" as you expect for QWERTY.
+- Numbers are on a modified numpad, with 123 on the home row, 0 on thumb, and a `.` on the pinky for quicker access. `~` can mean approximately, so it is under `.` at the bottom left corner.
+- Hash `#` is on H. `+`, hash's lookalike, is on the same key.
+- If you draw a line from the NUM mod, at L you get `|`.
+If you draw a slanted line to Y, you get `/`
+- If you draw a line from the SYM mod, at P you get `$`, which has a straight line through it.
+If you draw a slanted line to W, you get `\`.
+- For punctuations, `?` is on `,` and `!` is on `.`.
+The question mark can imply an anticipated response, while an exclamation mark is more finished.
+This hopefully mirrors `,` and `.`.
+- `%` and `&` remain paired with their numbers. `@` is below 2.
+- ` ` ` gets the better remaining spot on X. `^` takes the L.

 ## Design principles
 ### It should feel real good!
 Most comfortable positions reserved for frequenters